codefellows-seattle-javascript-401d16/lab-08-single-resource-api/README.md

   * pass an `?id=<uuid>` in the query string to retrieve a specific resource as json-DONE
 * `DELETE` request
   * pass an `?id=<uuid>` in the query string to delete a specific resource
-  * should return 204 status with no content in the body
+  * should return 204 status with no content in the body -DONE
 * `PUT` request
   * pass an `?id=<uuid>` in the query string to update a specific resource
   * pass data as stringified json in the body of a put request to update a resource